10 Shear Loading in Beams

 Click to expand

-In Section 2.2 we learned about average shear stress:
+Section 2.2 taught us about average shear stress.

 \[ \tau_{avg}=\frac{V}{A} \]

-This is the average shear stress on a cross-section, but shear stress actually varies along the section (Figure 10.4).
-For a vertical internal shear force, shear stress is zero at the top and bottom of a cross-section and maximum at the neutral axis.
+This is the average shear stress on a cross-section, but shear stress actually varies through the height of the section (Figure 10.5).
+For a vertical internal shear force, the shear stress is zero at the top and bottom of a cross-section and maximum at the neutral axis.
 Shear stress varies in a parabolic fashion.
-The average shear stress does not provide a full picture and it is often necessary to calculate the shear stress at a specific point on the cross-section instead.
+Because average shear stress does not provide a full picture, it is often necessary to calculate the shear stress at a specific point on the cross-section instead.

-To derive the shear stress formula, we’ll begin by examining a small 2D element on a body subjected to an internal shear force (Figure 10.5).
+To derive the shear stress formula begin by examining a small 2D element on a body subjected to an internal shear force (Figure 10.6).
 If this element is in equilibrium, a shear force applied to one face of this element must also produce shear forces (and therefore shear stresses) on the other faces of the element.

-Thus, an element experiencing a vertical shear stress also experiences a horizontal shear stress.
+Thus an element experiencing a vertical shear stress also experiences a horizontal shear stress.
 This is known as the complementary property of shear.
-This effect can be seen by forming a ‘beam’ out of a stack of paper and applying a vertical force.
-The pieces of paper slide horizontally relative to each other (Figure 10.6).
+This effect can be seen by forming a “beam” out of a stack of paper and applying a vertical force.
+The pieces of paper slide horizontally relative to each other (Figure 10.7).

-Another example is a wooden beam that fails due to shear.
-In such beams, cracks tend to appear horizontally even though the applied load is vertical.
-This is due to horizontal shear stress between the layers of the wood (Figure 10.7).
+Another example is a wooden beam that fails due to transverse shear.
+In such beams cracks tend to appear horizontally even though the applied load is vertical.
+This is due to horizontal shear stress between the layers of the wood (Figure 10.8).

 By considering horizontal equilibrium, we do not need to account for the vertical loads (V, V + ΔV, and w).
-The bending moments (M and M + ΔM) will create horizontal stresses (Figure 10.9) equal to
+From the flexure formula (Equation 9.2) the bending moments (M and M + ΔM) will create horizontal stresses (Figure 10.10) equal to

 \[ \sigma_{x 1}=\frac{M y}{I} \]